 Facing DUI charges during the holidays in Franklin County, Ohio, can be overwhelming, but an experienced DUI attorney can provide critical guidance and support.
 Here’s how a lawyer can help:

-- Evaluate the Evidence: Review the circumstances of your arrest, including the validity of field sobriety tests, breathalyzer results, and police conduct.
+- Evaluate the Evidence: Review the circumstances of your arrest, including the validity of field sobriety tests, breathalyzer or blood results, and police conduct, especially at checkpoints or during high-enforcement periods.

 - Challenge the OVI: Identify procedural errors or rights violations that could lead to a reduction or dismissal of charges.